ninjudd/cake/README.md

 ## Getting Started

 Cake is compatible with Leiningen project.clj files, so if you already have a project.clj, you're ready to go.
-Just install cake and then type `cake` in your project root for a list of tasks.
+Just install Cake and then type `cake` in your project root for a list of tasks.

 If you don't yet have a project.clj file, creating one is simple.
 Here's an example: